I’m gonna compare Toonly and Vyond and show you what each animation tool does better.

 With that being said, it’s just so much easier to import your video clip into Vyond and animate on top of that.

-So, one point goes to Vyond for support video import.
+So, one point goes to Vyond for supporting video import.

 When you want a thing or a person to move, you use a Playhead logic in Toonly and a Motion Path logic in Vyond.